ResetNetwork/n8n-nodes/n8n-nodes-google-gemini-embeddings-extended/README.md

 # n8n-nodes-google-gemini-embeddings-extended

-This is an n8n community sub-node that provides Google Gemini Embeddings with extended features, including support for output dimensions, task types, and special handling for models like `gemini-embedding-001`.
+This is an n8n community sub-node that provides Google Gemini Embeddings with extended features, including support for task types, titles, and optimized handling for different Google embedding models.

 ## Features

-- Support for any Google Gemini embedding model (specify by name)
+- Support for any Google Gemini embedding model (dynamically loaded from Google's API)
-- **Output dimensions configuration** (for supported models)
-- **Task type specification** for optimized embeddings
+- **Task type specification** for optimized embeddings (RETRIEVAL_DOCUMENT, RETRIEVAL_QUERY, etc.)
-- **Title support** for retrieval documents
+- **Title support** for retrieval documents (improves embedding quality)
-- **Batch size control** for rate limit management
-- **Special handling for gemini-embedding-001** (single input per request)
+- **Optimized API handling** using official @google/genai library
 - Uses standard Google API credentials (same as other Google AI nodes)
 - Works as a sub-node with vector stores and other AI nodes
+- Clean, production-ready implementation

 ## Installation